Podcast Website: Why You Need One and How to Build It

 What goes on the homepage?

-The homepage needs to answer three questions immediately: who is this show for, what will they learn, and why does this firm produce it.
+The homepage needs to answer three questions immediately: who this show is for, what they will learn, and why this firm produces it.
 A visitor who can’t answer those questions in under ten seconds will leave.

-Above the fold, put the latest episode player or a clear call to action to listen.
-Below that, the email capture.
+Above the fold, put the latest episode player or a clear call to action and link to listen.
+Below that should be the email capture.
 Not a generic “subscribe to our newsletter” ask, but a specific offer tied to the show’s topic.
-A downloadable framework, a curated episode guide, or a short PDF titled “The 10 Questions Every Institutional Allocator Should Ask a New Manager” will convert far better than an ambiguous newsletter sign-up because it is self-selecting: only the right people will want it.
+A downloadable framework, a curated episode guide, or a short PDF with a hook in the title like “The 10 Questions Every Institutional Allocator Should Ask a New Manager” will convert far better than an ambiguous newsletter sign-up offer.

 What should an episode archive include?

 Every episode gets its own indexed URL, not a single scrolling page where all episodes live at the same address.
-Each episode page needs a title written as a searchable phrase, 300-500 words of show notes written for a human reader but structured with the target keyword in the first paragraph, a full or summary transcript, guest bio if applicable, and internal links to related episodes or relevant firm content.
+Each episode page needs a title written as a searchable phrase, 300-500 words of show notes written for a human reader, but structured with the target keyword in the first paragraph.
+Importantly, it should also feature a full or summary transcript, a guest bio if applicable, and internal links to related episodes or relevant firm content.

 If your show has more than 30-40 episodes, filter the archive by topic or guest.
 A portfolio manager researching private credit does not want to scroll through 80 episodes to find the three that are relevant to them.